mozilla/skywriter/docs/pluginguide/index.html.markdown

 specific to the extension point.

 `pointer` is a common piece of metadata.
-Since this is pure JSON, and we want to lazily load the code anyhow, a pointer is a string that tells Bespin where to find the object that the extended code is going to need to perform the necessary work (in this case, the JavaScript syntax highlighting).
+Since this is pure JSON, and we want to lazily load the code anyhow, a pointer is a string that tells Skywriter where to find the object that the extended code is going to need to perform the necessary work (in this case, the JavaScript syntax highlighting).
 A pointer is given in this format: `plugin:path/to/module/in/plugin#memberInModule`.
 The